STRIPERSPACE.COM LOGO

 by Ed Jaworowski - 2000

-Bob Popovic is the fly tier whose techniques with epoxy and silicone revolutionized saltwater fly tying.
+Bob Popovics is the fly tier whose techniques with epoxy and silicone revolutionized saltwater fly tying.
 The family of flies Bob Popovics developed over the last three decades (dubbed "Pop Fleyes," a spelling that incorporates part of his last name with the fact that eyes are a prominent feature in their design) have proven devastatingly effective for stripers, bluefish, false albacore, and many more species.
 This book goes beyond the basic recipe format to provide the thinking behind Popovics's pattern development, a guide to key tying techniques and detailed notes on how to fish Pop Fleyes most effectively.

 Book - A Perfect Fish